John Pidgeon (writer): Radio comedy

 In 1999, Pidgeon was approached by the BBC to run Radio Entertainment, which he did for six years, nurturing Dead Ringers, Flight of The Conchords, Little Britain and The Mighty Boosh during his time in charge.
 He was appointed a Fellow of the Radio Academy in 2003 and chaired the Perrier Panel in Edinburgh in 2005.

 One of Pidgeon's first recruits to Radio Entertainment was Danny Wallace, then a recent graduate, who quickly became a trainee producer.
 In 2008, asked who in the media he most admired and why, Wallace answered, "Jonathan Ross for pioneering and quick wit.
 Terry Wogan for reassurance and warmth.
 And John Pidgeon, my mentor at the BBC – a finer and more creative man you're not likely to meet."

 Crossword compiler

 In 2010, Pidgeon fulfilled a long-held ambition, when he began compiling crosswords for The Daily Telegraph, where his Toughie puzzles are attributed to Petitjean.
 According to one contributor to Big Dave's Crossword Blog, "I always consider that I need to put a ‘slightly mad’ hat on in order to solve a Petitjean crossword."
 His last Toughie (his 74th) appeared on 7 July.
 His cryptic and quick puzzles on the back page of the newspaper first appeared in March 2011 and the 87th and last was published at the end of June 2016.

+Collections

+The University of Kent holds material by Pidgeon as part of the British Stand-Up Comedy Archive.
+The archive comprises audio-visual material, including radio interviews with comedians and published recordings of shows.